denkovarik/Machine-Learning-Library/README.md

 ```

 ## Testing
 Testing was only completed for the Perceptron and K Nearest Neighbors modules.
 You should be able to run the tests from any directory.
-You can run these tests by running the following command.
+You can run these tests by running the following commands from the project root directory.
 ```
 cd testing/
 ./runTests.sh